AndrewBubnov/teletype/README.md

 - **Chat List Display and Message Preview**: On the chat list page, the user sees the following information: user avatar, their current online/offline status (see Online Status Indicators), username or email address, time of the last message, the beginning of the last message (truncated with an ellipsis in a single line), and the count of unread messages.

-- **Online Status Indicators:** In the chat list, users who are currently online are highlighted with a green circle around their avatars.
+- **Online Status Indicators:** In the chat list, users who are currently online have a a pulsing green circle on their avatars.
 Clerk JS account images are used as avatars by default.

 - **Unread Message Indicator and Scrolling**: When a user enters a chat and there are unread messages that don't fit on the initial screen, they see a button indicating the number of such messages.
 This count dynamically changes as the user scrolls to these messages.
 Additionally, by clicking this button, the user is automatically scrolled to the last received message.